drewjbartlett/wordpress-eloquent/README.md

 ```

 By default, the `Post` returns posts with all statuses.
-You can however override this with a [local scope](https://laravel.com/docs/5.3/eloquent#query-scopes) to return only published posts.
+You can however override this with the [local scope](https://laravel.com/docs/5.3/eloquent#query-scopes) `published` to return only published posts.

 ```php
     Post::published()->get();